-Baseline information on coastal pollution relevant to the FHMP includes:
+Baseline information on coastal pollution relevant to the EMP includes:

-- The Australian Water Resources 2005 Report provides estimates of freshwater runoff for drainage divisions in Australia.
-Freshwater runoff in the vicinity of the FHMP was 760 gigalitres (National Water Commission 2007). - Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population). - PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
-There are 3 finfish aquaculture leases in the FHMP. - The Environment Protection Authority surveyed water quality at at 7 sites (4 within HPZs) during autumn and spring 2010 (Gaylard et al. 2013, EPA unpublished data).
+• The Australian Water Resources 2005 Report provides estimates of freshwater runoff for drainage divisions in Australia.
+There is very little freshwater runoff (<1,000 Gigalitres) in the Gulf St Vincent Bioregion and moderate amounts (<10,000 to 50,000 Gigalitres) in the Coorong Bioregion (National Water Commission 2007).

-• Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of nearshore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Aqua sensor (Ritchie et al. 2003).
+- Human population size could be used as a proxy for stormwater (see Section 5.1.1 for indicator of human population).
+The Onkaparinga Local Government Area population is the highest of Local Government Areas within the EMP. - PIRSA Aquaculture collates information on aquaculture zoning, and the number and type of active lease types.
+There is no finfish aquaculture or land-based aquaculture with discharge to the sea in the EMP. - The Environment Protection Authority surveyed water quality at 7 sites on the western Fleurieu coast (2 inside the Port Noarlunga Reef SZ) and 10 in Nepean Bay (1 inside the Bay of Shoals SZ) during autumn and spring of 2010 and 2011 (Nelson et al. 2013). - Several published studies indicate that water quality parameters such as turbidity (sediment loads) and chlorophyll concentrations of near-shore waters can be monitored using remotely sensed data from Landsat and/or the NASA MODIS-Aqua sensor (Ritchie et al. 2003). - Marine debris can cause injury and fatality to vertebrate marine life through ingestion of, or entanglement in, harmful marine debris and was listed as a key threatening process under the Environment Protection and Biodiversity Conservation Act 1999.
+Surveys of marine debris were undertaken at 38 beaches in Gulf St Vincent, including 8 sites within the EMP.
+Willunga Beach had a relatively high litter abundance (Peters and Flaherty 2011).